 Wyoming designated the American bison as official state mammal in 1985.
 The American bison is also a state symbol of Kansas and Oklahoma, and as of May 9, 2016, the official national mammal of the USA.
 All State Mammals

 "TITLE 8: GENERAL PROVISIONS; 8 3 111.
 State mammal.
 The Bison bison, commonly called the American bison or buffalo, is the state mammal of Wyoming."

 A bull bison can weigh over 1800 pounds and stand 6 foot tall at the shoulder.
-Buffalo once roamed the American prairie by the tens of millions and provided a way of life for the plains Indians.
-But European settlers hunted buffalo to the brink of extinction - it's estimated that between 300 - 500 animals remained when the federal government passed stricter game laws in 1889.
+Bison once roamed the American prairie by the tens of millions and provided a way of life for Native Americans of the Great Plains, but European settlers hunted bison to the brink of extinction (it's estimated that between 300 - 500 animals remained when the federal government passed stricter game laws in 1889).

 The American bison (Bison bison) is an inseparable part of American history; no other wild animal has played such a significant role in human affairs.
 The Native tribes of the American Plains relied on bison for food, shelter, clothing, and as a powerful spiritual symbol.